brazenbraden/brazenbraden.github.io/_posts/2016-02-27-pages-added.markdown

 Other plans for this blog include talking about Ruby on Rails, Vagrant, Docker and other cool and interesting technologies and tools which I have the privilege of working with.
 They really make development fun and simple especially when it comes to having to deploy production code.
 I will talk about my development environment, choice of IDEs, general work-flow and more.
-Exciting and fun times ahead!
+Exciting and fun times ahead!!